 Here’s the artist himself discussing his vision, at Black Rock City:

 The piece was supposed to burn on Friday night, but for some reason was delayed.
 It was also supposed to be full of fireworks and explosives, but no-one saw any of this – the boxes just burned down and crumbled, after the man Burned on Saturday.
 I missed it burning, but a friend who saw it said that there was a real violent, angry energy to it – it was not celebratory like the Man, or reflective and contemplative like the Temple.

 Did the Tea Party and the Occupy movement unite at Burning Man?
 Did Wall Street get the message, and change their wicked ways?
 Was this just a massive amount of timber destroyed in an act of wanton destruction, or did Burners get inspired in some way by this piece?
 Please add your own comments and opinion.

 Otto himself was rumored to have been evicted from the event, for acting crazy and bringing multiple firearms.

 There was also a rumor about people committing suicide during the Wall Street burn [see below - this doesn't sound true].
 During 4th of Juplaya, there was someone wearing a DPW Jacket and charging $20 admission to Frogbat, an event at the nearby hot springs featuring people blowing up a half frog, half bat statue with automatic weapons.
 Again, this person was rumored to be Otto the artist, rather than someone actually part of Burning Man charging money on the Playa.

 Burn Wall Street was ugly boxes, not art; constantly having to look at the logos of banks wherever you went on the Playa, is not what Burning Man is all about.
+Even more so, it was a political statement.
+An attempt to bring politics and angry feelings from the streets, to our festival of art and music and freedom and love.
 Let’s hope we never have to endure another installation of this kind.